Modifiers and Quantities

 In addition, one portion of wedges has been ordered with three melted cheese.

-i.e. each unique order will be seperated, identical orders will be consolidated
+i.e., each unique order is separated, identical orders are consolidated